Classic Sportswear

 Classic Sportswear, also simply known as Classic, is an Australian sports clothing manufacturer.
 The company was founded in Sydney in 1934, making them one of the oldest family owned sports clothing companies in Australia.
 Classic Sportswear manufactures clothing for Australian rules football, basketball, cricket, rugby league, rugby union and soccer.

-Classic Sportswear notably sponsors the Canterbury Bankstown Bulldogs, Dolphins, Newcastle Knights, South Sydney and St George Illawarra in the National Rugby League (NRL), and the Brisbane Lions in the Australian Football League (AFL).
+The company notably supplies all five New Zealand Super Rugby teams: the Highlanders, Blues, Chiefs, Hurricanes and Crusaders (replacing Adidas).